Bill Gibb: Personal life and death

 Gibb was described as "one of the most gentle, kindly and considerate human beings I have ever met" and a "man without malice" by the journalist Jack Webster.
 Twiggy described him as her "knight in shining armour", and as a "sweet, sunny farm boy in baggy corduroys whom I absolutely adored".

 For a while in the late 1960s, Gibb was in a relationship with Kaffe Fassett, who remained a close friend and colleague to the end.

 At the time of Gibb's death of bowel cancer in 1988, the Daily Mail reported that he died of AIDS, which was strongly denied by his friends and family.
 Webster, writing for the Glasgow Herald also strongly refuted these claims, pointing out that the hospital had confirmed it was bowel cancer.
 Despite this, Bill Gibb is still sometimes listed as an AIDS death.

 Legacy

 In 2008, the designer Giles Deacon cited Bill Gibb's designs as a significant influence on his work.
 Alongside Deacon, John Galliano has also spoken out in praise of Bill Gibb's work for reflecting the "romantic essence of British style".

 In 2024, the last remaining section of the old Fraserburgh Academy building was renovated into an apartment complex, which was named after him.

+In 2026, Bloomsbury published a book titled Refashioning Bill Gibb for the 21st Century.
+Edited by Shane Strachan and Josephine Steed, the book chronicled the work of the designer through a series of interviews and essays by authors such as Iain R. Webb, Jeena Sharma, and Christine Rew.

+It also featured over 100 illustrations and reexamined his creative decisions through the lens of cultural appropriation, sustainability and other contemporary concerns.